ASTRA (reactor): Research

-Research

 One of the most advanced experiments in physics carried out at the ASTRA reactor was an experiment on the decay of free neutrons.
 In this experiment, the electron-neutrino angular correlation in free neutron decay was measured via the shape of the energy spectrum of the recoil protons; the center of a highly evacuated tangential beam tube of the reactor served as neutron source.

 The aim was to determine the ratio of the two coupling constants g_{A} and g_{V} of the weak interaction from the shape of the recoil proton spectrum.
 This spectrum was measured using an electrostatic spectrometer; the protons were counted using an ion electron converter of the coincidence type.

 The result was |g_{A}/g_{V}| = 1.259 ± 0.017.
 This is in good agreement with the later (much more accurate) average g_{A}/g_{V} = - 1.2695 ± 0.0029; this value was measured using polarised neutrons and hence contains also the sign of the ratio.